 - WiFi: On (connected to the internet)

-The tool we used to track the battery capacity, speed and duration of the charging is BatteryInfoView.
-Beside that, this tool also has the ability to display more detail information about your device’s battery.
+The tool we used to track the battery capacity, speed, and duration of the charging is BatteryInfoView.
+Besides that, this tool also can display more detailed information about your device’s battery.

 We also use our favorite tool BatteryBar to view real-time charging stats right from the taskbar.
 You can download both tools for free from the links below:

 Make sure to check out our tips and tricks for Microsoft Surface Go here:

 How to manage asset tag on Microsoft Surface devices

 Microsoft made an easy tool for system administrators to manage asset tags on Microsoft Surface devices, and here is how to do that.

 Have trouble with your Surface devices and want to get support from Microsoft?
 Here is a quick and easy way to check your Surface's warranty status before you make a support request.

 How to Enable Dolby Atmos Spatial Sound on Microsoft Surface Go 1-4